-A. History and Development of Strata Oil & Gas Inc.
+A. History and Development of Strata Power Corporation

-Strata Oil & Gas Inc. is a company principally engaged in the acquisition and exploration of oil and gas properties.
+Strata Power Corporation is a company principally engaged in the acquisition and exploration of oil and gas properties.
 We were incorporated under the laws of the State of Nevada on November 18, 1998 and commenced operations in January 1999.
 We completed our initial public offering in February 2000.
-The Company operates in the oil and gas industry with a focus on Canada's carbonate-hosted bitumen deposits.
-The Company has interests in a total of 62 oil sands leases located in Northern Alberta, Canada.
+On December 27, 2018, the Company filed a Certificate of Amendment with Corporations Canada changing its name from Strata Oil & Gas Inc. to Strata Power Corporation